 “You are the commandant of this camp.
 The Fuhrer insists upon your obedience.”

-"Tell the Fuhrer he's as mediocre an orator as he was a painter."
+“The Fuhrer can go to Tartarus.
+I refuse to do this.”
 Morgan smiled as the words passed his lips.
-He could imagine the AI processing Morgan's words in a desperate effort to adapt and keep the simulation running according to script.
+He could imagine the AI processing Morgan’s words in a desperate effort to adapt and keep the simulation running according to script.

 The SS officer sputtered for a moment before finding his voice.
 “The Third Reich requires your obedience.”